Table of Contents

 - Facial or extremity paralysis

-These are all symptoms that suggest a more severe pathological or central cause of vertigo and should be addressed as soon as possible with you and your healthcare provider.
+The above are all symptoms that suggest a more severe pathological or central cause of vertigo and should be addressed as soon as possible with you and your primary healthcare provider.

 These symptoms may also spark concern, and you could be referred to a neurological specialist if needed.

-A specific test for helping to determine if BPPV is present is called the Dix-Hallpike test.
+Should youry chiropractor find none of the above are present, they’ll likely move on to a specific test for helping to determine if BPPV is present called the Dix-Hallpike test.

-It is considered the gold standard for deciding posterior semicircular canal involvement.
+The Dix-Hallpike test is considered the gold standard for deciding posterior semicircular canal involvement and the standard orthopedic test for vertigo.

-If this test is positive, then it can be determined that BPPV is present.
+If your Dix-Hallpike test is positive, cervicogenic vertigo can be ruled out and it can be determined that BPPV is present.

 If BPPV is determined to be present, canalith repositioning maneuvers and at-home exercises are the standard treatment.